Gary Curtis — 1959

 “I really love problems.
 I get excited about problems and try to fix them.
 With today’s engineering tools, structures can be three-dimensional puzzles and you can push and pull them to see how they behave,” says Curtis.
 To be an engineer, “you have to work really hard and produce results, not just be smart,” Curtis says.
 “Understand engineering fundamentals and be able to explain them in everyday terms.”

-“I have had amazing opportunities in my life and was able to take every one of them,” says Curtis.
+“I have had amazing opportunities in my life and was able to take advantage of every one of them,” says Curtis.

 Curtis has been brought on board as an advisor for the 2017 renovation of the Space Needle.
 Read about the changes and his perspective here.